 He got his masters of divinity and master of religious education while I became an alcoholic.
 Yes..you heard that right.
 I started drinking and with my genetics it didn’t take long for me to become a full blown alcoholic.
 During the next few years it got worse.
 I left the church.
 Eventually I lost the only thing that mattered to me in this life..custody of my two children.
 I moved out the state and for the next few months, I went as far down as possible.
-I lost my kids, my family , my friends, my morality my dignity, my hope and any bit of faith I ever had.
+I lost my kids, my family , my friends, my morality, my dignity, my hope and any bit of faith I ever had.
 In early March of 1987, I was at the end of my rope.
 I tried to take my own life.
 But God had other plans.
-From that night I got help.
+That night, God intervened and I got help.
 I found an amazing therapist and she sent me to Alcoholic Anonymous.

-My first meeting was in a church..Most meeting are held in churches back rooms fellowship halls, etc. I looked at the wall and saw the 12 steps.
+My first meeting was in a church..Most meetings are held in churches back rooms, fellowship halls, basements, etc. I looked at the wall and saw the 12 steps.
 I got as far as number three.
 Made a decision to turn our will and our lives over to the care of God as we understood God.

 I stayed sober.
 Two months later I saw my children again.
 That Christmas their father said they could come spend the holiday with me if I could get them there.
 He knew I couldn’t.
 I shared it with my friends and my group and asked for prayer.
 The next day my sponsor took me to lunch and pulled out a voucher for two airline tickets.
 She told that she lost her kids and never got them back.
 She wanted to help.
 She wanted me to have a chance with mine.
 The next day my group went out after a meeting and they handed me an envelope with cash and gift cards.
 They said, “we are going to keep loving you until you can love yourself and know that God loves you. ” It was the first time I saw a glimmer of hope and I really thought it was possible they were right.

 A couple of years ago, I knew God was leading me to come back to church.
 I started visiting several churches.
 I thought I knew the type of church I wanted to attend, but nothing was connecting for me.
 I decided to visit the church where one of the volunteers from my job was associate pastor.
 I didn’t know the name of the church so went to the internet to find it.
-The search came up and the one at the top of the list was Park Circle Presbyterian.
+I couldn’t find it, but the search came up and the one at the top of the list was Park Circle Presbyterian.
 Wonder if that was another one of those “God moments”?
 I grew up Presbyterian and I knew I was comfortable with the theology and doctrine.
 I decided to visit and what I was found was a group of people who were welcoming and accepting.
-You seemed to accept me as I am…..tattoos and feathers in my hair and all.
+You seemed to accept me as I am…..tattoos and a feather in my hair and all.
 You have become my church family.
-M

 One of my favorite story tellers is an author named Anne Lamott.
 I know some of you are familiar with her.
 I want to share one of her quotes with you.